The-Magicians-Code/Strato_Pi/README.md

 Contact [The-Magicians-Code](https://github.com/The-Magicians-Code) for further details or questions

-> All code in this repository is functional and in sync with the device, further documentation is still being added
+> All code in this repository is functional (but might blow up upon being wrongly used), further documentation is still being added